opendocsg/slw-judgments-backfill/2012_SGHC_197/report.md

 (see _Snell’s Equity_ (32nd Ed Sweet & Maxwell p 778 para 26-014).
 It is also a remedy of last resort failing other alternatives, which in the plaintiff’s claim is not the case.

-119    Citing _Ching Mun Fong v Liu Cho Chit_ [2001] 3 SLR 10 (“ _Ching Mun Fong”_ ) the second defendant submitted that the lack of an identifiable fund on which the RCT could be imposed was fatal to the plaintiff’s claim.
+119    Citing _Ching Mun Fong v Liu Cho Chit_ <span class="citation">[2001] 3 SLR 10</span> (“ _Ching Mun Fong”_ ) the second defendant submitted that the lack of an identifiable fund on which the RCT could be imposed was fatal to the plaintiff’s claim.
 In _Ching Mun Fong_ , the Court of Appeal at [23] said:

  In order for a remedial constructive trust to arise, the payee’s conscience must have been affected, while the moneys in question still remain with him.
 If, as was the situation in the Westdeutsche case (supra), the payee learns of the mistake only after the moneys have got mixed with other funds or dissipated, no constructive trust in respect of these moneys can arise.
 This is because there would no longer be an identifiable fund for the trust to bite.